Using EAS environment variables

 All of the environment variables from the selected environment will be used during the build process.
 Plain text and sensitive variables will be available when resolving build configuration based on the dynamic app config in EAS CLI as well.

-Use EAS environment variables with EAS Update
+Use environment variables with EAS Update

 The most convenient way to use EAS environment variables with EAS Update is to run the eas update command with the --environment flag specified: